 Roads in Britain go back to pre historic times, many of todays roads where once early tracks between villages, however the first serious road building in Britain was the Romans, added to by the Anglo Saxons as the built new villages this evolved.More

 Turnpikes system which improved and modernised the road system in the 18th and 19th centuries.
+These where named after the pike that stood outside the Toll House that turned once the toll had been paid.
 Many of the turnpikes where the basis for the modern road system.More

 M6 was Britains First Motorway the 9 mile section of the Preston Bypass opened on 5th December 1958.
 The last section the Cumbria Gap was opened exactly 50 years later on 5th December 2008

 The M6 is Britains Longest Motorway at 232 Miles running off the M1 at Catthorpe near Rugby to Gretna on the England - Scotland Border .